 Wood Glue

-As the name implies, wood glue is utilized in projects that require combining pieces of wood.
+As the name implies, wood glue is one of the types of glue utilized in projects that require combining pieces of wood.
 It’s easy to distinguish because it’s yellow glue.
 If you scan today’s woodworking market, you’ll notice that this yellow glue is also sold as carpenter’s glue.

 Unlike other craft glue options, wood glue builds a stronger bond with the material when it dries.
 It can also be sanded once the permanent bond is formed.
 All you need to do is clamp the pieces of wood together during the drying process to push the PVA glue tips into its pores.

-If you observe further as we did, it’s also hard to ignore the level of durability when you glue pieces of wood together.
+It’s also hard to ignore its level of durability when you glue pieces of wood together.
 In fact, the wood has more chance of breaking than the glue joint itself.

 However, not all wood glue options are water-resistant.
 Should you need an adhesive for an outdoor woodworking or art project, PVA water-resistant glue is still the best choice.